 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+Follow the procedure listed in the Before working inside your system. - 3.
+Remove the air shroud. - 4.
+Remove the drive backplane cover. - 5.
+Remove the cooling fan cage assembly. - 6.
 Route the cable properly to prevent the cable from being pinched or crimped.

-- 1. Align the connectors on the front PERC module with the connectors on the drive backplane. - 2.
-Slide the front PERC module until the module is connected to the drive backplane. - 3.
-Using a Phillips #2 screwdriver, tighten the captive screws on the front PERC module. - i) NOTE: The front mounted front PERC module is only shipped with 8 x 3.5-inch backplane configuration.
+- 1. Align the front PERC module at an angle until the tray touches the slot in the system. - 2.
+Press the front PERC module connector with the connector on the drive backplane until firmly seated. - 3.
+Using a Phillips #2 screwdriver, tighten the captive screws on the front PERC module.